 At eighteen, on a trip to San Francisco, I was treated to my first fresh-baked bagel, sprinkled with a flurry of Kosher salt flakes.
 I clutched that bag of bagels on the drive home.
 Bagel-making is an art form and there are as many different schools of thought on the process as there are ways to flavor your bounty.

-The one thing all serious bagel aficionados can agree upon is that Real Bagels Are Boiled.
-New York and Montreal-Style (smaller and sweeter) bagels have been duking it for top honors for quite some time, but both originated in Poland with references as far back at the 16th century and arrived in the Americas via Jewish immigrants.
+The one thing all serious bagel aficionados can agree upon is that real bagels are boiled.
+New York and Montreal-Style (smaller and sweeter) bagels have been fighting for top honors for quite some time, but both originated in Poland with references as far back at the 17th century and arrived in the Americas via Jewish immigrants.
 I cannot thank them enough for that glorious gift.